denniskuijs/openremote/docs/4_implementation_ssm_automations.md

 When the `attach_volume` document is successfully executed, the automation will continue to the next step to check for it's status.

 ### 3.8.
 Wait For Volume Attachment
-After executing the `SSM` document we need to check it's status to make it is executed successfully.
+After executing the `SSM` document we need to check it's status to make sure it's executed successfully.
 In this step, I use the `aws:waitForAwsResourceProperty` action again to check for the `Success` status.
 The execution details are retrieved using the `GetAutomationExecution` API with the `ExecutionId` from the previous step.
 With the `PropertySelector` I target the `AutomationExecutionStatus` using the `JSONPath` notation.

 The script frequently polls the status and continues to the next step once the status has the value that's described in the `DesiredValues` section.